FAQ about Academy Canada in General

 FAQ about Programs

 A. While program offerings evolve over time, we are currently offering 35 diploma programs in the fields of “Construction, Trades and Mining”, “Justice”, “Business, Travel and Computers”, "Health and Personal Care", “Creative Studies”, “Animal Care and Nature” and “Adult Basic Education”.
 Click here for a full list of Diploma programs.
-All programs are evaluated and approved by the Department of Advanced Education, Skills, and Labour.
+All programs are evaluated and approved by the Department of Education.
 Programs are full-time and range in duration from 2-24 months.
 They are introduced into our school in one of three ways; they are either:

 - Researched, designed and maintained by the Academy Canada Curriculum Department or